How to Setup Node.JS Web Server to AWS with ECS

 Introduction

-This blog will focus on how to create simple Node.js by using Docker, then later push the docker image to AWS ECR and ECS and use AWS Fargate to serve this Node.js Web Server.
+This blog will focus on how to create a simple Node.js app using Docker, then push the Docker image to AWS ECR and ECS and use AWS Fargate to serve this Node.js web server.

 Requirements

-• AWS Account, first of all you'll need an AWS account, if you don't have one already you can create one should be get an AWS free tier for a year.
+- AWS Account — first of all, you'll need an AWS account.
+If you don't have one already, you can create one and get an AWS free tier for a year.

-• Basic knowledge about AWS, Node.js, Docker, create Image and Container, ECR, ECS, and the Fargate.
+- Basic knowledge about AWS, Node.js, Docker, creating images and containers, ECR, ECS, and Fargate.

 Create Simple Node.js App

-First, we'll create a simple Node.js Web Application, and build image by using Docker with this app.
-At here, we'll start create the Node.js Applications by running below commands.
+First, we'll create a simple Node.js web application and build an image using Docker.
+Here, we'll start creating the Node.js application by running the commands below.

 npm init -y